friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 <br>
 <br>

-> In the previous post, we saw the definition of the Gaussian distribution as well some of its most useful properties.
+> In the previous post we saw the definition of the Gaussian distribution and some of its most useful properties.
 Having defined this distribution, our next point of interest will be to _estimate_ the mean and covariance of a Gaussian distribution given some datapoints.
 This will be our main focus in this post.

-While Bayesian statistics is our main interest in this thread of posts, many times it will prove easier to first go over the frequentist version as it is less mathematically involved.
-Only after we understand the ML solution, we will move on to the Bayesian treatment of the same, in the process revealing how they are related to each other.
+While Bayesian statistics is our main interest in this thread of posts, many times it's easier to go over the frequentist version first, since it's less mathematically involved.
+Once we understand the ML solution, we will move on to the Bayesian treatment.
+Many times, this process reveals how the Bayesian and frequentist views are related to each other.

 The parameters of a Gaussian distribution are $\mu$ and $\Sigma$, so $\theta=\left\{ \mu,\Sigma\right\}$ .
 In the frequentist case we will estimate both, however the Bayesian treatment of $\Sigma$ is a bit more complex and doesn't teach much, so we will ignore it for now.